-This product has been approved by the aviation authority of another country and is approved for operation in the United States.
-Pursuant to the FAA's bilateral agreement with this State of Design Authority, it has notified the FAA of the unsafe condition described in the MCAI referenced above.
+These products have been approved by the civil aviation authority of another country and are approved for operation in the United States.
+Pursuant to the FAA's bilateral agreement with this State of Design Authority, that authority has notified the FAA of the unsafe condition described in the MCAI referenced above.
 The FAA is issuing this NPRM after determining that the unsafe condition described previously is likely to exist or develop in other products of the same type design.